arduino/docs-content/content/hardware/02.hero/boards/uno-r4-minima/datasheet/datasheet.md

 ### Pin Voltage

-The UNO R4 Minima operates on 5V, as does all pins on this board except for the **3.3V pin**.
+The UNO R4 Minima operates on 5 V, as does all pins on this board except for the **3.3V pin**.
 This pin draws power from the `VCC_USB` pin on the R7FA4M1AB3CFM#AA0, and is not connected to the buck converter.

 ### Pin Current

-The GPIOs on the R7FA4M1AB3CFM#AA0 microcontroller can handle up to 8mA.
+The GPIOs on the R7FA4M1AB3CFM#AA0 microcontroller can handle up to 8 mA.
 Never connect devices that draw higher current directly to a GPIO.

 In case you need to power external devices that require more power, e.g. servo motors, use an external power supply.